In a regular HTTP response, the

 multipart/form-data body, the HTTP

-Content-Disposition general header is a header that can be used on the subpart of a multipart body to give information about the field it applies to.
+Content-Disposition general header is a header that must be used on each subpart of a multipart body to give information about the field it applies to.
 The subpart is delimited by the boundary defined in the

 Content-Type header.
 Used on the body itself,